 Shockwave therapy (Ongoing pain on a daily basis)

-Patients will feel a dull ache in the base of the heel or may also feel some slight pulling in the plantar fascia, which can be described as tightness in the sole of the foot.
-Another symptom in the early stages is the feeling like the patient has stepped on a small stone.
+Patients feel a sort of pain in the heel’s base or may also feel some slight pull in plantar fascia that can be described as foot’s sole tightness.
+Another symptom in the earlier stages is the feeling like the patient is stepping on a stone.

-Early treatment or intervention is best to prevent a more chronic heel pain condition.
+Early treatment and intervention is best to prevent chronic heel pain.

-When the condition is fully developed the symptoms are more acute.
-It is more of a pain, not just a stiffness or pulling.
-The pain is more consistent.
+The symptoms are acute when the condition has fully developed.
+It is more of a pain instead of just a stiffness or pulling.
+The pain is consistent.
 Patients take longer to walk in the mornings due to the extreme pain.
-Once the pain subsides most patients find walking throughout the day is not painful.
-However, after many steps the foot fatigues and the heel pain can return in the late afternoon/ evening.
+Once the pain subsides most patients find walking not painful at all the whole day.
+However, after a number of steps, fatigue on foot and heel pain can return later in the afternoon or sometimes evening.

 If plantar fasciitis is left untreated it can become severe.
-Patients can feel pain most of the day.
+Patients can feel pain majority on that day.
 Even sitting and laying down the pain can described as throbbing.
-Most patient who have severe plantar fasciitis have stopped exercising ad struggle to walk during day to day movements.
-Some patients with severe plantar fascia have developed deep surface or laminar tears in the fascia.
+Most patient who have severe plantar fasciitis stopped activities and struggle walking daily movements.
+Other patients with plantar fascia that is severe developed deeper surface or fascia laminar tears.

-Plantar fasciitis can affect both men and women.
-Most are over the age of 30 years old, the majority of patients being over 60 years old.
+Plantar fasciitis condition may affect both women and men.
+Most are over 30 years old, while most of the other patients over 60 years old.